 Unless you’re keeping the house for at least two more years, it wouldn’t make sense to refinance.
 Only refinance your home loan when you plan to stay long enough to pass your break-even point and begin saving money.
 The calculator below provides an easy way to determine if you will save money with a mortgage refinance.

-How to compare mortgage refinancing options & lenders
+How to compare mortgage refinancing lenders